kevee/salinasriver.org/src/en/access-points/srnwr.md

   }
 ---

-Salinas River National Wildlife Refuge
+Entrance via the Salinas River National Wildlife Refuge.

+Note that if there is any significant flow, then the [river mouth could be breached](/overview/safety#breach) and you should not attempt going down river.